 S.10 The President shall review the report of the Hearing Committee, the full record of the Hearing (including the transcript), and the report of the Hearing Review Committee; the President may interview witnesses at the President's discretion; and the President shall make a decision in the case.
 The President may request that the Hearing Committee reconsider the case on a specific ground or grounds.
 The President's request for reconsideration must be made within 30 calendar days, and the Hearing Committee has another 14 calendar days in which to make a second report.
 The President shall make a decision on the matter within 30 calendar days of the Hearing Committee's initial report or its second report.
+The President may affirm, reject, or modify the recommendations of the Hearing Committee.
 The President's final decision, in writing, together with copies of the reports of the Hearing Committee and the Hearing Review Committee, must be sent to the faculty member, the complainant (if any), the Hearing Committee, the Hearing Review Committee, the Provost, and the Board of Trustees, through its Secretary.
 Grounds for modification or rejection of the Hearing Committee's recommendations must be stated in writing.